hpcleuven/VscDocumentation/source/leuven/tier2_hardware/mfa_login.rst

 The last step is the second factor in the authentication process.
 When following that link, you will be asked to choose your university/association and log in.
-If you already did this in the same browser session (for instance when accessing another university-related websites or during step 1), the login will proceed automatically.
-If the login was succesful, you will be redirected to a page with the message that your VSC identity was confirmed.
+If you already did this in the same browser session (for instance when accessing another university-related web sites or during step 1), the login will proceed automatically.
+If the login was successful, you will be redirected to a page with the message that your VSC identity was confirmed.

 Your ssh connection is now completed!

 .. note::

-    For `login[-tier1].hpc.kuleuven.be` only, a succesful connection will whitelist your IP address for 90 days.
+    For `login[-tier1].hpc.kuleuven.be` only, a successful connection will white list your IP address for 90 days.
 Within that time frame, the first step mentioned above becomes optional.

 GUI applications with SSH connection in the background